Golf Tutorials

 3. The Goal Position: The aim is for the bag to rest comfortably on the meat of your shoulder and upper back, not sit on top of your shoulder bone or dig into your neck.
 When you are standing straight, the bottom of the bag should sit just above your hip, neatly in the small of your lower back.

-4. Adjust annd check the Lengt: put your bag atop of your 'dominate' shoulder (Typically for Right-handed golfers it's thier Left shoulder, and for left-handed golfers it would be tehir right).
+4. Adjust and Check the Length: Put your bag atop your dominant shoulder (typically for right-handed golfers, it's their left shoulder, and for left-handed golfers, it's their right).
 See how this feels:

-• When it looks far too high up and feels way too cumbersome on your neck and shoulder, then make it more loose using the sliding-like piece and make your needed adjustments until the bag sits just rght atop the shoulder blade.
+• If it sits too high and feels cumbersome on your neck and shoulder, loosen the sliding piece and adjust until the bag sits comfortably on the shoulder blade.

-5. Check the Angle: Once you've got everything into place, the bag should have a very slight forward lean so your clubs won't hit you on the noggin.
-The clubs on your shorter irons shouldn't also fall out, so making your that lean an not be too much is a solid idea for any golfer on the links
+5. Check the Angle: Once you've got everything in place, the bag should have a slight forward lean so your clubs won't hit you.
+The clubs, especially shorter irons, shouldn't fall out, so avoid excessive leaning.

 A simple test: walk a few paces.
 Does the bag swing wildly?
 Is there immediate pressure on one spot?
 Fine-tune it until it feels stable and secure.